erelsgl/badkan/README.md

     sudo pip3 install flask
     sudo pip3 install quart

-Since we use contrab for the backup, from the database_exports folder please run:
+Since we use contrab for the backup, from the backend/firebase/export folder please run:

     crontab crontab-backup